Manufacturing Authorisations for veterinary medicines

 - instructions for use

-Holders of ManSA must keep the following records for at least 5 years:
+You must also keep the following records for at least 5 years:

 - the name and address of the veterinary surgeon who ordered the medicine